 - the level of authenticity and distinctiveness displayed in the composer’s artistic voice;

 - the composer’s ability to work successfully within the complex format of Choral music (i.e. music for mixed voices, from 12-48 singers, plus additional instruments); and

 - the composer’s capacity to generate high quality, original and professional musical material based on the 2024 AMP guidelines for instrumentation and duration.

 Technical Merit (15 points)

-The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is in regards to its use of rhythm, melody, harmony, timbre, texture, dynamics and orchestration.
-They will evaluate these elements especially in regards to how well they express or positively reinforce the composer’s purpose and intentions for the proposed work.
+The Jury will evaluate each qualified submission with the aim of identifying how well thought-out it is in regard to its use of form, rhythm, melody, harmony, timbre, texture, dynamics, articulations and orchestration.
+They will evaluate these elements especially in regard to how well they express or positively reinforce the composer’s purpose and intentions for the proposed work.